dylanized/responsive-typography-demo/README.md

 This is a a simple demo showing scalable responsive typography using rem and em units.

 Open index.html in your browser and adjust the window size to see the text and the margins adjust proportionally.
-Check out the style block in the head to see what's going on.
+Then view the source and check out the embedded style block to see what's going on.

 Here's how it works: